DACA Recipients: Important Update

 Minnesota Free or Minimal Fee DACA Resources.
 See this list of Minnesota legal resources (pdf) that are free or with a nominal fee to help with DACA renewals and information.

-The Trump Administration announced on September 5 that it will end Deferred Action for Childhood Arrivals (DACA), delaying action until March 5, 2018 to allow Congress time to pass legislation.
-We encourage you to contact your legislators and ask them to pass permanent protection for Dreamers.
+The Trump Administration announced on September 5, 2017 that it was rescinding Deferred Action for Childhood Arrivals (DACA), delaying action for six months to allow Congress time to pass legislation.
+But efforts to pass bipartisan legislation ended in failure (read our February 16, 2018 update).

 For University of Minnesota DACA recipients and undocumented students, the Immigration Response Team (email@example.com or 612-624-4224) is available to consult with you, answer questions and help you access resources.
 It is very important you speak to an immigration lawyer who is trained and understands the complex U.S. immigration system.